deltachat/deltachat-pages/en/help.md

 or share an invite link](#howtoe2ee).

-### What if I expect a message from someone I didn't write to in the past?
+### What if I receive a message from someone I didn't write to in the past?

 If a message comes from an unknown contact, it appears as a **request**.